benliao/redis-task-queue/README.md

 ### Cross Build Linux target from MacOS

+If you are working in macos like me, please follow the below steps to cross build linux target.

 ```
 # install pre build cross compiling tool
 $ brew install SergioBenitez/osxct/x86_64-unknown-linux-gnu
 ```

+ Run *cross_build.sh*